platanus/restspec/docs/types.md

 - It uses the method `array`.
 - It tests if the current attribute value is an array.
-- Currently, it generates an empty array.
-(We should think further if they should generate more than this.)
+- Currently, it generates an array depending on the length option and the parameterized type (specified with `of`) being used.
-- It doesn't use any option.
+- It only has the `length` option, that is fixed number.
 - It can be composed of other types using `of`.
 With `of`, it can test the content of the array more deeply.

     ```ruby